-ITE will direct deposit dues to the U.S. based Districts and Sections four times per year:
+ITE will direct deposit dues to the U.S. based Districts and Sections three times per year:

 Dues collected for ITE Canada and it's Sections will be sent directly to ITE Canada for distribution, on the same schedule listed above.